OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### NumberOperator { #StaticEntity_NumberOperator }

-Operators to be used by in Number and Currency conditional format.
+Operators to be used in Number and Currency conditional format.

 **Attributes**